Team AckoJun 27, 2022

 The Indian car industry has evolved over the years to offer different types of cars at affordable price points.
 Starting from small cars to luxury sedans and SUVs, they come with different engine capacities, designs, accessories, etc.

 Depending upon the type of vehicle, engine capacity, and features, the cost of owning a vehicle (including car insurance premium) differs.
-Hence, while choosing between an SUV and a sedan, keep the following factors in mind since they can influence your car insurance premium.
+Hence, while choosing between an SUV and a sedan, keep the following points in mind.

 Different types of four-wheelers serve different purposes.
 You have the smaller hatchbacks, sedans that offer a bigger cabin space, SUVs that can drive well in off-road conditions, and Utility Vehicles (UVs) that can carry more passengers.